-The Agency does not anticipate manufacturing the new products would jeopardize the continued existence of any listed species or result in the destruction or adverse modification of the habitat of any such species identified under the Endangered Species Act (ESA).
-The applicant stated that there are no plans of expanding the facility production beyond its current permitted level.
-The applicant reviewed the U.S. Fish and Wildlife Service's (U.S. FWS) critical habitat and endangered species maps.
-According to the maps, three threatened species (two flowering plants - sensitive joint-vetch and swamp pink, and one mammal - northern long-eared bat), and one endangered freshwater mussel species - James spinymussel are listed in the city of Richmond and the bordering counties (Henrico and Chesterfield Counties). ^{5,6} However, the applicant stated that none of these species are found near the manufacturing facility.
+U.S. Fish and Wildlife Service's (U.S. FWS) critical habitat and endangered species maps.
+According to the maps, three threatened species (two flowering plants, the sensitive joint-vetch and the swamp pink, as well as one mammal, the northern long-eared bat), and one endangered freshwater mussel species are listed in the city of Richmond and the bordering counties (Henrico and Chesterfield Counties).
+However, the applicant stated that none of these species are found near the manufacturing facility.
 The Agency searched the U.S. FWS maps and verified the accuracy of the listed species.